-Very occasionally, when a referral is not accepted feelings of anxiety, uncertainty and doubt about the decision, as well as concerns for the child, may be triggered.
-Disagreements can have an impact on professionals' ability to safeguard children and all agencies should ensure that staff are supported in understanding how to appropriately escalate their concerns and disagreements with another agency.
-For more guidance please see the WSCB Escalation policy
+Very occasionally, when a referral is not accepted, feelings of anxiety, uncertainty and doubt about the decision, as well as concerns for the child, may be triggered.
+Disagreements can have an impact on professionals' ability to safeguard children, and all agencies should ensure that staff are supported in understanding how to appropriately escalate their concerns and disagreements with another agency.
+For more guidance please see the Escalation Policy - Resolution of Professional Concerns V4 Final Feb 2024 - Worcestershire Safeguarding Boards